ropensci/cffr/tests/testthat/_snaps/methods.md

     Code
       toBibtex(sev_auth)
     Output
-      [1] "{The Big Bopper} and Sinatra, Frank and Martin, Dean and Davis Jr., Sammy"
+      [1] "{The Big Bopper} and Sinatra, Frank and Martin, Dean and Davis, Jr., Sammy"

 ---